 The Congregational Community Action Project in Winchester, Virginia, is a “non-profit, faith based organization that brings together churches, synagogues, business, civic groups, bequests, and private individuals” to offer services such as financial assistance, fresh food, donated clothing, and transportation for those in need.
 The all-volunteer staff is always looking for new members to join their ranks.

-Our Military Kids, Inc., based in McClean, Virginia, helps families with parents that sustained injuries in the military.
+Our Military Kids, Inc., based in Oakton, Virginia, helps families with parents that sustained injuries in the military.
 The organization has given out 56,000 grants and over $22 million to military families to help improve children’s academic performance, reduce stress, and improve overall family well-being.
 In addition to grants, the organization offers regular programming for members.

 Mercy Medical Angels, headquartered in Virginia Beach, Virginia, provides transportation for those with severe medical needs and who cannot otherwise get access to the care they require.
 Patients can take one of their airplanes or trains out of state to meet with doctors and specialists.
 Mercy Medical Angels has helped patients for over 44 years, and is always looking for new volunteer pilots.

 Rikki’s Refuge Animal Sanctuary in Orange County, Virginia, is a 450-acre animal sanctuary with a strict no-kill policy.
 Currently housing almost 1300 animals, including cats, dogs, sheep, rabbits, pigs, emus, and more, it is owned and operated by life Unlimited of Virginia, Inc., a not-for profit corporation.
 The primary goal of the Animal Sanctuary is to provide rescue and adoption for the animals.
 Rikki’s is always looking for donations and volunteers, so be sure to check out the website to get involved.